aws/copilot-cli/site/content/docs/developing/content-delivery.en.md

 ## How do I use CloudFront to terminate TLS?

+!!! attention
+    1. First, disabling [HTTP to HTTPS redirection](../manifest/lb-web-service/#http-redirect-to-https) for your Load Balanced Web Services first.
+    2. And then run `svc deploy` to redeploy all the Load Balanced Web Services before `env deploy` to enable CloudFront TLS termination.
+    3. Once all your Load Balanced Web Services no longer redirect HTTP to HTTPS, you can safely enable CloudFront TLS termination in the env manifest.

 You can optionally use CloudFront for TLS termination by configuring the env manifest as

 ```yaml